Royal Rumble (1988): Event

 Danny Davis entered at #9 and began attacking Houston.
 Race attacked Roberts through the ropes.
-Roberts tried to hit a DDT on Davis but Davis blocked it.
+Roberts tried to hit a DDT on Davis, but Davis blocked it.
 Boris Zhukov entered at #10.
 Zhukov's The Bolsheviks tag team partner Nikolai Volkoff and Don Muraco were quarreling over who was #11.
 The referees informed them that Muraco was #11 and Volkoff was #12.
 Zhukov was eliminated by Roberts and Brunzell.
-Brunzell dropkicked Hart but it had no great effect on Hart.
+Brunzell dropkicked Hart, but it had no great effect on Hart.
 Volkoff entered at #12 as Muraco clotheslined Race.
-Jim Duggan entered at #13 and received a nice reaction by the Canadian fans.
+Jim Duggan entered at #13 and received a positive reaction from the Canadian fans.
 All the wrestlers continued to beat each other until Ron Bass entered at #14.
-Volkoff prevented from Brunzell eliminating Davis.
-Brunzell pounded on Volkoff but was thrown out by Volkoff.
+Volkoff prevented Brunzell from eliminating Davis.
+Brunzell pounded on Volkoff, but was thrown out by Volkoff.
 B. Brian Blair entered at #15.
 Hillbilly Jim entered at #16 and eliminated Neidhart.
 Dino Bravo entered at #17.
 Bass had Houston on his shoulders and he threw Houston over the top rope, thus eliminating Houston in the process.
 The Ultimate Warrior entered at #18 as Muraco eliminated Bret Hart.
 Though Hart did not win the match, he set the first Royal Rumble longevity record for being eliminated at 25:42.
 The One Man Gang entered at #19 and he eliminated Blair and then Roberts.
 The final participant entering at #20 was the Junkyard Dog.
 Duggan tossed Volkoff out of the ring while on the other side of the ring, the One Man Gang eliminated Hillbilly Jim and later The Ultimate Warrior.
-Bass surprisingly attacked the Junkyard Dog and eliminated him from behind while Muraco surprisingly clotheslined Bass over the top rope as the final four left – Muraco, Duggan, Bravo and OMG. the One Man Gang nailed Duggan with a big splash in the corner and then the One Man Gang and Bravo began double-teaming on Muraco.
+Bass surprisingly attacked the Junkyard Dog and eliminated him from behind while Muraco surprisingly clotheslined Bass over the top rope as the final four left – Muraco, Duggan, Bravo and OMG.
+The One Man Gang nailed Duggan with a big splash in the corner and then the One Man Gang and Bravo began double-teaming on Muraco.
 Muraco managed to control both men until Frenchy Martin came out and distracted Muraco.
-Bravo and the One Man Gang was able to eliminate him.
-They went to do the same on Duggan.
+Bravo and the One Man Gang were able to eliminate him.
+They went on to do the same to Duggan.
 The One Man Gang attacked him but Duggan ducked and the One Man Gang accidentally eliminated Bravo.
 After a brawl with One Man Gang, Duggan eliminated him to become the first-ever Royal Rumble winner.